ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Results

-The cumulative distribution of these delays for different waiting times is shown in Figure \ref{fig:delay_distribution}.
+The cumulative distribution of these delays for different waiting times is shown in Figure~\ref{fig:delay_distribution}.
 As expected, the cumulative number of detected events rises steeply at lower delay values before leveling off at higher delays.
-The ARCANE classifier consistently achieves a higher cumulative number of detected events at higher delay values compared to the Threshold classifier, reflecting its superior recall.

 At a waiting time of $\delta = 0.5$h, the ARCANE classifier outperforms the baseline across all delay values, demonstrating its ability to detect events earlier.
-However, at higher waiting times, the ARCANE classifier exhibits larger delay values than the Threshold classifier.
-Nevertheless, this increased delay is accompanied by a higher F1-score, as shown in previous results, indicating a trade-off between detection performance and timeliness.
+In contrast, at higher waiting times, the ARCANE classifier exhibits larger delay values than the Threshold classifier.
+Nevertheless, this increased delay is accompanied by a significantly higher F1-Score, as shown earlier, indicating a trade-off between detection performance and timeliness.
+It should also be noted that the Threshold Classifier is designed to detect MOs rather than the entire CME.
+By definition, this leads to an inherent delay compared to ARCANE, since the sheath region is not part of its detection target.

-It is important to note that these delay values were calculated using a threshold optimized for maximizing the F1-score.
+It is important to note that these delay values were calculated using a threshold optimized for maximizing the F1-Score.
 Adjusting the threshold further impacts the delay, allowing for a trade-off between detection performance and timeliness.
-By lowering the threshold of the ARCANE classifier, one could prioritize earlier event detection at the expense of a reduced F1-score, offering additional flexibility depending on operational requirements.
+By lowering the threshold of the ARCANE classifier, one could prioritize earlier event detection at the expense of a reduced F1-Score, offering additional flexibility depending on operational requirements.